nano-trade/pow-distributor/README.md

 ## Notes

+- **Free RPCs:** You can use free RPCs from this list: [Public Nano Nodes](https://publicnodes.somenano.com/).
+However, it is advised to use a more reliable and dedicated solution for production environments.
+You can refer to this guide for better solutions: [Nano Work Generation Guide](https://docs.nano.org/integration-guides/work-generation/).
-- Ensure the RPC URLs you use are trusted and reliable.
+- **RPC Reliability:** Ensure the RPC URLs you use are trusted and reliable.
-- Adjust the cache size and retry attempts as needed based on your specific use case.
+- **Custom Configuration:** Adjust the cache size and retry attempts as needed based on your specific use case.
-- The service is designed to be flexible and can be customized for different environments and needs.
+- **Service Flexibility:** The service is designed to be flexible and can be customized for different environments and needs.

 ## Contributing